Woman with hand pressed to rainy window, reflecting the shutting-down feeling of overwhelm

 The prefrontal cortex (PFC) is the seat of executive function: planning, reasoning, decision-making, and emotional regulation.
 It is the part of your brain that makes you functional.
 It is also the part that goes quiet when you are overwhelmed.

-Research published in Neuropsychopharmacology (2021) confirmed that the prefrontal cortex normally exerts inhibitory control over the amygdala.
+Research published in Neuropsychopharmacology (2021) confirmed that the prefrontal cortex normally exerts inhibitory control over the amygdala — in effect, it is meant to be the calm adult who checks the toast isn't actually a fire and switches the alarm off.
 Under sustained stress, that regulation weakens.
 The amygdala becomes hyperactive; the PFC becomes hypoactive.
-The result: the reactive brain runs the show while the planning brain steps back.
+The alarm keeps ringing, and nobody comes to check the toast.
+The reactive brain runs the show while the planning brain steps back.

 A 2023 review in Frontiers in Endocrinology found negative correlations between elevated cortisol and cognitive functioning — including working memory and executive function.
 Higher cortisol measurably reduces the brain's capacity for complex thought.
 The longer you stay overwhelmed, the harder it becomes to think your way out of it.
 Stress impairs the very systems you need to manage stress.